avafinger/pine64-touchscreen/readme.md

 ===============

-a. **If your Desktop does not start, look for erros in /var/log/Xorg.0.log**
+a. **If your Desktop does not start, look for errors in /var/log/Xorg.0.log**

 		[    57.306] (**) Option "xkb_options" "lv3:ralt_switch"